1 Peter 5

 Take care of the congregation

-Silas may have been the same Silas who traveled with Paul and who teamed with Paul and Timothy in writing the letters of 1, 2 Thessalonians to Christians in Thessalonica.
+Silas may have been the same Silas who traveled with Paul and who teamed with Paul and Timothy in writing the letters of 1 and 2 Thessalonians to Christians in Thessalonica.

 Literally, “with a kiss of love.”
 The greeting is comparable to a handshake in Western cultures today.
-But in many cultures yet today, people greet one another with a kiss on the cheek.
+But in many cultures people still greet one another with a kiss on the cheek.

 Peter cautions church leaders to do their job gently, like a Shepherd.
 He doesn’t want them to “become a bossy control freak” (5:3).
 From what you’ve read in the Bible, what are some of the other problems local churches had with their ministers?

 Why you think Peter tells his readers, “If you’re young, obey your church leaders”?